pmuens/serverless-book/06-serverless-by-example/02-a-serverless-todo-application.md

 But there's a way to circumvent this.
 It's called [CORS](/xx-glossary/01-glossary.md#cors) ("Cross Origin Resource Sharing").
 Enabling CORS for our API endpoints mean that we can access our API from wherever we want and don't need to serve our frontend from the same domain.

-> But how do we enable CORS?
+> "But how do we enable CORS?"

 We could open up our API in the API Gateway service section of our AWS console and set it up by hand.
 Luckily Serverless has us covered as it enables us to setup CORS easily with the help of a setup in the `http` event definition.